What is In The Moment Planning and Child-Initiated Play for the EYFS?

 This fits in very nicely with the Early Years Framework:

 “1.6.
-Practitioners must consider the individual needs, interests, and stage of development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all of the areas of learning and development.”
+Practitioners must consider the individual needs, interests, and stage of development of each child in their care.
+They must use this information to plan a challenging and enjoyable experience for each child, across all areas of learning and development.”

-Teachable moments are about recognising that children often learn in an unconscious way during casual or less formal interactions.
-It can be difficult to provide for, recognise and take advantage of individual ‘teachable moments’ when it comes to in the moment planning as you are looking for opportunities to allow learning to take place through child initiated play.
-However, here are some tips to help you with the process:
+Teachable moments are about recognising that children learn in an unconscious way during informal interactions.
+It can be difficult to provide for, recognise and take advantage of individual teachable moments when it comes to in the moment planning as you are looking for opportunities to allow learning to take place through child-initiated play.

 - Provide opportunities and environments that stimulate curiosity (each child will have different things that stimulate them – while one might enjoy painting, another might like dressing up).
 Learn more about enabling environments.

 - Observe and listen closely so you can follow the child’s lead

-- Pick up on the thing/place/person/idea that has sparked the child’s interest
+- Identify the item/place/person/idea that has sparked the child’s interest

-- Use open ended questions that ask for a description, rather than a yes/no or other single word answer – these usually start with what/how/why rather that do/is/can - (‘What do you like about that?’ rather than ‘Do you like that?’)
+- Use open-ended questions that require a description, rather than a yes or no answer – these usually start with what/how/why rather than do/is/can. (‘What do you like about that?’ rather than ‘Do you like that?’)

 - Praise and reinforce positive learning experiences

-A good example of this child led play approach might be that there are areas in the setting for a number of different activities and/or many items of interest around the setting.
-Children are given the opportunity to choose of their own accord with what or where they will play instead of being told or focussed by the practitioner on what they should do.
-When the practitioner engages with the child they go to the child to enquire about the activity, rather than calling the child to them.
-The practitioner is then curious and enthusiastic about what the child is doing, which leads to a moment where child led learning can take place.
+A good example of child-led play might be that there are areas in the setting for a number of different activities and varied items of interest.
+Children are given the opportunity to choose what or where they would like to play, rather than being directed to an activity by a practitioner.
+When the practitioner engages with the child, they approach the child to enquire about the activity, rather than calling the child over to them.
+The practitioner is then curious and enthusiastic about what the child is doing, which leads to a moment where child-led learning can take place.

-For example, if a child is playing with a ball, and they are asked what they like about it they might reply ‘it’s round’.
-This can be capitalised on to engage the child in curiosity and conversation about other shapes.
+For example, if a child is playing with a ball and they are asked what they like about it, they might reply ‘it’s round’.
+This can be used to engage the child and create curiosity and conversation about other shapes.

 Planning for and Recording ‘In the Moment Planning’

-Finally, one of the biggest anxieties practitioners have about in the moment planning is about what and how to plan, and how to reflect what the children are doing and learning in a formalised way.
-It doesn’t help that the phrase used includes the word ‘planning’ as in actual fact, there is very little structured planning done – you cannot plan for a particular format to the play or learning if you are truly to allow it to be child led.
+One of the greatest hesitations practitioners have about in the moment planning is the question of exactly what and how to plan, in addition to how to reflect on what the children have achieved in a formalised way.
+It doesn’t help that the phrase includes the word ‘planning’ as in actual fact, there is very little structured planning involved, you cannot plan for a particular format to the play or learning if it is truly child-led.

-- Create a sheet or booklet for each child and record what they’ve done retrospectively each session.
+- Create a sheet or booklet for each child and retrospectively record accomplishments for each session.
 Record both practitioner/child interactions and child/child interactions

 - Remember that photographs (within guidelines) can be a useful addition to these progress records

-- Use some time for reflecting with the children what they have done/learned/found interesting during that session and feed this into your records
+- Reflect with the children, examine what they have done/learned/found interesting during that session and put this into your records

 - Highlight areas of progress within the observation records